pankti1074/SQL/README.md

 ## About the data
 The dataset used contains the Gross Domestic Product (GDP) at current prices, measured in billions of U.S. dollars, for a selection of countries over a five-year period (2020–2025).
-Source: IMF World Economic Outlook database
+-Source: IMF World Economic Outlook database
-Time frame: Annual GDP data from 2020 to 2025 Countries covered: Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, and others from South Asia and the surrounding region
+-Time frame: Annual GDP data from 2020 to 2025 -Countries covered: Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, and others from South Asia and the surrounding region
-Structure:
+-Structure:
   Each row represents a country
   Columns contain GDP figures for each year

 ## About the Project
 This project shows the end-to-end process of working with real-world macroeconomic data: